Agribusiness

 Number of connections to water services

-Number of connections to water services during the reporting period.
+DEFINITION: Number of connections to water services during the reporting period.

 Guidance: New connections can be obtained by subtracting the previous number of connections from the value at the end of the current reporting period.
 This metric can be disaggregated by user type for example, (i) underserved - a group of individuals that are inadequately served by the current market [demographic area, gender, youth etc.], and (ii) residential / non-residential.